 No, it will not cost more.
 However, routing fees that were previously collected with the building permit must now be collected with the DPCR.

 It may.
 However, please be assured that the City of Fort Pierce is dedicated to providing exceptional customer service and will continue to strive to process DPCR and building permits as quickly as possible.

 How do I apply for DPCR?

 You may submit the DPCR application form, found on our website, along with required plans and additional information to the Building Department.
 You may submit plans in-person or online using the online submittal instructions.
 Once received, the Building Department will assign a DPCR tracking number and will route the application and plans to the required DPCR review agencies.

 During the review you will interact directly with the review agencies regarding the status of your review.
 However, all revisions, re-submittals or additional information will be submitted to the Building Department.
 Once you have received all DPCR approvals, you will be provided with a final DPCR approval letter and will be ready to submit your building permit.

 Please note: the exact plans that were submitted for DPCR will be used for the building permit.
 If there are any changes to the plans after the DPCR approval, they must undergo DPCR review again before the building permit may be submitted or revised if the application has already been made.

 How do I apply for a building permit?

-You may continue to submit the building permit application form, found on our website, along with required plans and additional information to the Building Department.
+You may continue to submit the building permit application form, found on our website, along with the DPCR final approval letter, all review agency approval letters and the same set of plans that were approved in the DPCR process, and the Affidavit of Plan Review compliance form to the Building Department.
 You may submit plans in-person or online using the online submittal instructions.
 Payment of review fees must be made at the time of permit application before any further action is taken on your application.